gregology/gregology.github.io/codex.md

 - AIs will easily pass Turing tests
 - AI audits will rewrite history by discovering patterns in open & closed data
 - Biometric tracking will allow for early detection of communicable diseases greatly reducing their transmission potential & prevalence
+- Critical thinking skills will improve as legacy media fades (alternatively the world will be destroyed by trolls)

 ### Before 2040